 - yellowing of the skin or eyes (jaundice)

 - fits (convulsions or seizures)

-- confusion, nightmares, hallucinations and psychotic reaction (even progressing to self-endangering behaviour)
+- confusion, nightmares, hallucinations, depression and psychotic reaction (even progressing to self-endangering behaviour)

 - ringing in the ear, loss of hearing